sarangparikh22/nmit-blockchain/README.md

 # nmit-blockchain
-NMIT Blockchain Elective Course Repo
+This is the official NMIT Blockchain Elective Course Repo